As a parent, there is probably nothing more terrifying than having a disaster strike and not being prepared.

 Since kids are crawling, falling, and running everywhere, they get messy quickly.
 You’ll need more changes of clothes than you would for infants.

 As a general rule, pack one or two more changes of clothes for young children in your Bug Out Bag than you would for yourself.
-If you are getting high-quality, quick-drying clothes, then you’ll only need one or two extra changes.
+If you are getting high-quality, quick-drying clothes, then you’ll only need one or two additional changes.

 If you don’t want to spend a fortune on outdoor clothing for kids (which they are just going to outgrow quickly anyway), look for clothing that can be easily layered.